hqywork/EntityFramework.wiki.Chinesize/Roadmap.md

 * Query
  * **Improved translation** will enable more queries to successfully execute, with more logic being evaluated in the database (rather than in-memory).
-  * **GroupBy translation** will move transaltion of the LINQ GroupBy operator to the database, rather than in-memory.
+  * **GroupBy translation** will move translation of the LINQ GroupBy operator to the database, rather than in-memory.
  * **Lazy loading** enables navigation properties to be automatically populated from the database when they are accessed.
  * **Explicit Loading** allows you to trigger population of a navigation property on an entity that was previously loaded from the database.